weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ### Add a property

 You can add a new property to an existing collection.

+Add new properties to an existing schema one at a time.
+To add multiple properties, create a list of the new properties.
+Then, loop through the list to add one new property on each iteration.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">